Chase cuts benefits on 1 card, is reviewing other cards' perks

 Bottom line – watch your mailbox and online account pages to find out.

-As reported by The Points Guy, United MileagePlus Explorer cards will drop price protection and return protection as of June 1, 2018, and trip cancellation/interruption coverage will be reduced.
+As first reported by The Points Guy, United MileagePlus Explorer cards will drop price protection and return protection as of June 1, 2018, and trip cancellation/interruption coverage will be reduced.

 Price protection lets you recover a drop in price on items you buy if you see them advertised for less later.
 Return protection covers you when the seller rejects your return of an unsatisfactory purchase.